 - 1 gallon carboy or jug

 - (A thermometer and brewing belt may be used to monitor and control temperature.)

-Make sure all equipment (i.e. stirring spoon, etc..) is sterilized you can bleach it or use soap that is meant for sterilization .
+Make sure all equipment (i.e. stirring spoon, etc..) is sterilized you can bleach it or use .
 Contaminated equipment can let a stray yeast enter the wine and ruin it’s taste.

 Yeast Hydration and primary fermentation: in a large cup add 4 ounces of warm chlorine free water.

 Stir the yeast into the water then let mixture stand in cup for 15 minutes, make sure it is bubbling and then you will add it to your wine.

 Take your hydrometer reading and calculate all the measurements.